Azure/osdu-developer/docs/src/tutorial_click.md

-# How to deploy using native ARM Templates
+# Deploy using One Click

 The solution is a native bicep solution and includes a transpiled ARM template from the latest release.
 This ARM template can then be easily used as a custom template deployment.